 |Memory||8 GB||16 GB|

-Note: For VMware, the identity router supports only the two E1000 virtual network adapters defined in the image.
+For VMware deployments with two network interfaces, the identity router supports only the two E1000 virtual network adapters defined in the image.
 Do not change the default network adapter or add a new virtual network adapter to the virtual appliance.

 VMware Software Requirements

 You can install the virtual appliance using a VMware administration client such as vSphere, by either connecting to the VMware vCenter Server, or connecting directly to the VMware ESXi host.
 VMware vCenter Server is not required to deploy the identity router.
 For VMware host hardware requirements, see the VMware documentation.

 |VMware Platform|| |